TheCarsonWest/TheCarsonWest.github.io/test/content/Setting Up a Chi-Square Goodness of Fit Test.md

  $$ df = \text{number of categories} - 1 $$
 The degrees of freedom determine the specific shape of the chi-square distribution that will be used to calculate the p-value.

-After setting up the hypotheses and checking the conditions, the next step would be [Carrying Out a Chi-Square Test for Goodness of Fit](./../carrying-out-a-chi-square-test-for-goodness-of-fit/).
+After setting up the hypotheses and checking the conditions, the next step would be [[Carrying Out a Chi-Square Test for Goodness of Fit]].